Anderson shines, Braves shut out Reds again to sweep series

 The 22-year-old Anderson allowed two hits and walked two in his playoff debut after six regular-season starts.
 Will Smith, Chris Martin and Mark Melancon each threw one perfect inning.

+Anderson said it was special to be part of two consecutive shutouts in the series.
+Max Fried started in the Game 1 win.

+“All the credit to Max for going out there yesterday pitch for pitch with (Trevor) Bauer and setting the tone for us,” Anderson said.

 Cincinnati wasted a solid performance by Luis Castillo, who struck out seven in 5 1/3 innings in his first postseason start.
-Trevor Bauer struck out 12 in 7 2/3 scoreless innings in the Reds’ Game 1 loss.
+Bauer struck out 12 in 7 2/3 scoreless innings in Game 1.

+The Reds were shut out in consecutive postseason games for the first time.
+The 22 innings without a run is the longest postseason scoreless streak in franchise history.

+“No one feels worse than the guys who put everything they had on the line, and it didn’t work out,” manager David Bell said.
+“We’ve got to learn from it and find a way to be better from it.”

 Atlanta jumped in front in the fifth.
 With two outs, Austin Riley took off from first base on a pitch Acuña lined into the gap in left center.
 Riley scored easily and Acuña stood on second base, pumping both fists in the air in celebration.